voku/portable-utf8/README.md

 - `string $str <p>The input string.</p>`

 **Return:**
+- `false|string <p>
-- `false|string The detected string-encoding e.g. UTF-8 or UTF-16BE,<br>
+The detected string-encoding e.g. UTF-8 or UTF-16BE,<br>
-otherwise it will return false e.g. for BINARY or not detected encoding.`
+otherwise it will return false e.g. for BINARY or not detected encoding.
+</p>`

 --------